 Literally!
 I used to think it was cut-and-dried: Organic vs. Conventional.
 But many farmers grow food without pesticides and from heirloom or non-GMO seeds, but can’t afford the organic labeling.
 Whole Foods is committed to ensuring ALL food in their stores meets a high standard – organic AND conventional.
-EDITED: Even the conventional produce at Whole Foods must meet high standards.
+Even the conventional produce at Whole Foods must meet high standards.

 I was pleased to find non-GMO corn on the cob from a local farm – Ferrari Farms.
 Although not organic, knowing it was non-GMO allowed our family to enjoy a treat we rarely eat!
-So check out what local farms are selling to your Whole Foods, and you may be pleasantly surprised!
-For more details on Whole Foods and GMOs, please read this article over at All Natural Savings blog!).
+Check out which local farms sell to your Whole Foods, and you may be surprised!
+For more details on Whole Foods and GMOs, please read this article over at All Natural Savings blog.

 You Get What You Pay For

 Each Whole Foods sources ingredients and products from local growers, farmers, and artisans.
-That Whole Catch fish?
+That Whole Catch fish in my store?
 Comes from Glouchester, Massachusetts, barely a couple hours away from me.
 NOT from who-knows-where-across-the-sea!
 I’ll pay a little extra for that.
 The truth is, sometimes the best food choices are a bit more expensive.
-Find ways to save money so you can splurge where it counts.
+Find ways to save money elsewhere so you can splurge where it counts.
 (For me, that’s meat, dairy, and produce).

-You also get what you pay for… literally, so if you’re on a budget, and can’t afford that big package of quinoa at $6.99, how about buying just a third of a pound at the bulk bins for just $2.38?
-Bulk bins help save you money overall, but especially if you want to add variety to your menu without going over budget week-by-week.
+You get what you pay for… literally, so if you’re on a budget and can’t afford a big package of quinoa at $6.99, buy a third of a pound from the bulk bins for just $2.38!
+Bulk bins help save you money overall, especially if you want to add variety to your menu without going over budget week-by-week.

 NEW!!
 Click here to get the Spicy Lentil Spinach Wrap Recipe!